5 Best Laptops For World of Warcraft – The War Within & Classic (2025)

 GPU

-With DragonfLight WoW is now more GPU depending than ever especially at 1440p and 4k.
+WoW Retail is slightly more GPU agressive especially at 1440p and 4k.
 Classic?
 Wrath?
 Not really, you only need a 3050Ti (4GB vRAM) for the highest settings in Classic/Wrath.
-The following applies for Dragonflight (estimates based on previous benchmarks):
+The following applies for The War Within (estimates based on benchmarks):

 Entry-Level GPUs: Can pull off 50fps at ultra settings.
 EX: MX450.
 Approx. 60-70 with the MX550.